Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 4.	mqtt.conack.flags: MQTT Connect Acknowledgment flags.
 This is full of zeros indicating a succesful connection.

 5.	mqtt.conack.flags.reserved: Reserved flags in MQTT Connect Acknowledgment.
-The value of this is always set to 0.
+The value of this is always set to 0 in the dataset.

 6.	mqtt.conack.flags.sp: MQTT Connect Acknowledgment flags for Session Present.
-The value of this is also always set to 0.
+The value of this is also always set to 0 in the dataset.

 7.	mqtt.conack.val: MQTT Connect Acknowledgment value.
 Constraint: should be between 0 to 5.
 Following is what each value depicts.